AndreXLVII/HF-Event-Leaderboard/README.md

 # Event Leaderboard

-Simple C++ program to generate a leaderboard taking in input a server score log file.
+Simple C++ program to generate leaderboards taking in input a server score log file.

 Made for the game Holdfast: Nations at War - VII Fenix regiment